-A study, "Foliar Dislodgeable Residues of Blazer on Soybeans" (MRID 440911-01), was submitted by BASF in support of the reregistration of acifluorfen sodium.
-This study measured dislodgeable foliar residues following groundboom application of Blazer to control weeds in soybean fields in Indiana, Mississippi and Georgia.
+A study "Foliar Dislodgeable Residues of Blazer on Soybeans" (MRID 440911-01) was submitted by BASF in support of the reregistration of acifluorfen sodium.
+This study measured dislodgeable foliar residues (DFR) following groundboom application of Blazer to control weeds in soybean fields in Indiana, Mississippi and Georgia.
 Two applications, 15 days apart, were made at each site.
 The amount applied was 0.125 lb ai/acre for the first application and 0.375 lb ai/acre for the second application.
-Three samples at each site were collected before and after each application then 1,3,5,7,10,14,21,28 and 35 days after the second application.
-Leaf disk samples were collected using Birkestrand leaf punches and were dislodged in an ivory soap solution.
-No acifluorfen sodium residue was detected prior to either the first or second application at any of the sites.
-The average acifluorfen sodium DFR (n=3) ranged from 0.25 ug/cm2 in GA to 0.74 ug/cm2 in MS. Regression analysis of the LN of the DFR levels vs. the days after treatment yielded a daily dissipation rate of 39% for the Indiana data (r = 0.97, n=18) and 79% for the Mississippi data (r = 0.99, n=9).
-The slope of the two data points for Georgia yielded a daily dissipation rate of 91%.
+Three samples at each site were collected before and after each application then 1, 3, 5, 7, 10, 14, 21, 28 and 35 days after the second application.
+Leaf disk samples were collected using leaf punches and were dislodged in an ivory soap solution.
+No acifluorfen sodium residue (LOQ = 0.012 ug/cm2) was detected prior to either the first or second application at any of the sites.
+The average acifluorfen sodium DFR on day zero after the second application (n=3) ranged from 0.25 ug/cm2 in GA to 0.74 ug/cm2 in MS. Regression analysis of the LN of the DFR levels vs. the days after treatment yielded a half life of 1.4 days for the Indiana data (r = 0.97, n=18), 0.45 days for the Mississippi data